mampfes/ha_epex_spot/README.md

 ### 2. Market Price Sensor

 The sensor value reports the EPEX Spot market price in EUR/MWh.
+The market price doesn't include taxes, surcharges, VAT.
 The price value will be updated every hour to reflect the current market price.

 The sensor attributes contains additional values: